AndreVitorG/HEIGHTMAP_GENERATOR/README.md

 * fix reading map
 * make executable
 * stylize with ascii and make colorful png (done - document)
+* make it preattier by adjusting the values
 * html with pyscript